saharashahab/Hackathon_Team13/README.md

  # Hackathon_Team13
-The goal of the dashboard is to display all who are admitted as inpatients and quantify the order in which the hosptial should prioritize based on time since checked from the doctors, the original admitted time and date, and their injury severity scores.
+The goal of the dashboard is to display all who are admitted as inpatients and quantify the order in which the hospital should prioritize based on time since checked by the doctors, the original admitted time and date, and their injury severity scores.
 This dashboard will be known as the patient priority table.

-The first two metrics, admited time and time since last checked, simply state when the patient has been last been seen for care by a doctor.
+The first two metrics, admission time and time since last checked, simply state when the patient has been last seen for care by a doctor.
 The injury severity score, or ISS, is assessed by triage before a patient is admitted into a hospital and is an evaluation of how stable a patient is.
 The evaluation accounts for all body regions and how severe the injury is to each as well as the patients vitals.

 There are several assumptions that the team is currently operating under.
 The first is that wait times and "checked-in" times are based on when a patient sees a doctor and does not include any other supporting staff.
 The second assumption is that the ISS is assumed to be already calculated by the hospitals and is easily accessible as it is a widely accepted practice in hospitals.
 Lastly, the main emphasis of the dashboard is the patients themselves and is not contingent on the staff supporting the hospital.